“In that moment I understood that the cruelest words in the universe are if only.”

 "What's so special about her?"
 Tom asked.

-The room descended into stunned silence that lasted for long moments after it ended.
-She rose from her final pose, looking vulnerable and unsure.
-And then, with still no reaction from her audience, sank into a low, graceful curtsy.
+The room descended into stunned silence that lasted for long moments after the dance ended.
+Angelique rose from her final pose, looking vulnerable and unsure.
+And then, with still no reaction from her audience, she sank into a low, graceful curtsy.
 Without thinking, I stood and applauded, shocking myself and everyone else.
 Such behavior was definitely not encouraged.
 Tom joined me, and soon, others took to their feet.
-Joseph stayed seated, seemingly unmoved, but I noticed the glimmer in his eyes when, later, I questioned him about the woman whose name, he told me, is Angelique.
-I’d been bitterly disappointed and intrigued to learn that she wouldn't be available as an escort.
-'Yet', Joseph added cryptically but refused to elaborate when I asked what he meant.
+Joseph remained seated, seemingly unmoved, but I noticed the glint in his eyes.
+Later, when I questioned him, I’d been disappointed and intrigued to learn that she wouldn't be available as an escort.
+"Yet," Joseph added cryptically but refused to elaborate.

-I attended every performance of hers for weeks before I surrendered to my burning need to meet her.
-She didn’t mingle with members, so I approached another of the girls and through her, invited Angelique to join me for a drink.
+I attended every one of Angelique's performances for weeks before I succumbed to my burning need to meet her.
+She didn’t mingle with members, so I approached another of the girls and, through her, invited Angelique to join me for a drink.
 Sarah seemed reluctant at first.
-"She's not an escort, Senator," she informed me.
+"She's not an escort, Senator," she explained.

-"I'm inviting her for a drink, nothing more," I reasoned.
-I expected a rejection but was pleasantly surprised when Angelique joined Tom and me at our table.
-She proved to be more than beautiful.
+"A drink, nothing more," I reasoned.
+I expected rejection but was pleasantly surprised when Angelique joined Tom and me at our table.
+She proved to be more than physically beautiful.
 I found her appealing in every way, and I wanted her in ways I hadn’t wanted a woman before.
 Tom behaved boorishly that night, dropping sexual innuendos, which unsettled Angelique.
-I held her hand to reassure her, and I was still clasping it when Joseph appeared.
-Noticing our joined hands, he made some remark, suggesting that she belonged to him.
+I grasped her hand to reassure her, and I was still clasping it when Joseph appeared.
+Noticing our joined hands, he made some remark, inferring that she belonged to him.
 Angelique, clearly offended, left.

-"I'm sure most men want her, Joseph.
-She's extraordinarily beautiful, but I believe she's not available," I replied curtly.
+"I'm sure most men do.
+She's stunning, but I believe she's not available," I answered curtly.

-"Angelique will come around to my way of thinking," he said, self-assured.
-"And when she does, you and I may come to some mutually satisfactory arrangement, Justin."
+"Angelique will come around to my way of thinking," he replied confidently.
+"And when she does, you and I may come to a mutually satisfactory arrangement, Justin."

-I chose not to respond, and the subject became moot because she left Liaison.
+I chose not to respond, and the subject became moot because she left Liaison shortly after.
 Months later, Joseph informed me that she'd be back, this time, as an escort.